• Skip to primary navigation

 Instructions

-• Pour equal quantity of water and vinegar into a kettle.
-Boil the solution in a kettle couple of times (my kettle turns off automatically, so I run 2 boiling cycle).
+• Pour an equal amount of water and vinegar into a kettle.
+Boil the solution in a kettle couple for a couple of cycles (my kettle turns off automatically, so I run 2 boiling cycles).

-• Let the vinegar solution cool to warm temperature before pouring out of the kettle.
-Unplug the power from a kettle, pour the solution out of the kettle.
+• Let the vinegar solution cool to a warm temperature before pouring it out of the kettle.
+Unplug the power from a kettle and pour the solution out of the kettle.

-• Using soapy sponge lather a kettle and rinse well under running water and allow it to dry completely before use.
+• Using a soapy sponge, lather a kettle and rinse well under running water and allow it to dry completely before use.

-• After a kettle dries out boil water in the kettle once again to remove the remaining traces of the vinegar.
+• After the kettle dries out, boil water in the kettle once again to remove the remaining traces of the vinegar.

-• Dump the water and then kettle is good to be used again.
+• Dump the water, and then the kettle is good to be used again.

 More Cleaning